lucidsoftware/lucid-programming-competition-2021/problems/PickingTeams/description.md

 After processing all commands and queries, any students not yet on a team form teams of size 1.
 So, if Emily does not yet have a team at the end of input, she forms a team that consists of just Emily (and presumably feels a bit left out).
 Every student's name will appear in the input at least once.

 No student will claim themself.
-If a student tries to claim a student already on their team, do nothing.
+If a student tries to claim a student already on their team, do nothing (this also does not count toward the would-be claimed student's claim count).

 ## Input